Connecting to a database

 -

-On the General tab, in the Name field, specify the name for the cluster.
-This name will be shown in the pgAdmin 4 interface.
+On the General tab, in the Name field, specify the cluster name to be shown in the pgAdmin 4 interface.
 You can set any name.

 -

-In the Connection tab, specify the connection parameters:
+In the Connection tab, specify the connection settings:

 - Host name/address: Special master host FQDN or regular host FQDN.